Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â

 The LLFA recommends that a planning condition relating to a SuDS management plan is attached to any grant of planning permission for major applications.

-Download an example of how the management plan could look
+Download an example of how the management plan could look (PDF).

 Water Cycle Studies (WCS)